frozzare/tox/README.md

 # Tox

 With Tox you can create websites with markdown files.
-All your content will be store in the markdown files you creates.
-Tox is design to work great with [Express](http://expressjs.com).
-But it will work with any web framework.
+All your content will be stored in the markdown files you create.
+Tox is design to work great with [Express](http://expressjs.com), but it will work with any web framework.

 ## Tox with Express
 This example is using Express 3.